briankhoi/obsidian-notes/UCSC/CSE150/Application Layer.md

 	- thus, we now use client-server architecture since management of clients in a P2P architecture has become a big issue

 **Hybrid Architecture Examples**
+These are essentially P2P architectures but require a central server to manage the peers
 <u>Skype</u>: Voice-over-IP (VoIP) P2P application
 - centralized server: finding address of remote party
 - direct client to client connection for calls/messaging